 Priorities can be set for every task, note, and even plans depending upon, ugh… your priorities!
 Accordingly, dots appear aside those tasks (refer previous screens above) just because you know its importance (the app won’t poke you more depending upon priority… it is totally your call on how you want to react on it!)

 Have a task that you frequently perform (but not on set frequency)? for e.g.: grocery shopping!
 Don’t worry, create a template of the note, and whenever you want to set a reminder, no need to take that pain of typing your shopping list again; just import it from the template!

 Also, don’t want to mix your personal and professional life? separate those tasks with tags…they can even be colored!

 Both of these are accessible from ‘Your workspace’, also can be added while creating tasks too.

 Import from calendar + Export as excel + Backup to cloud

-You can import events from Google calendar, export all your notes in an excel file, and even backup all of the app data to Google Drive!
-Period.
+Taskito lets users import events from Google calendar, export all their notes in an Excel file, and even backup all the app data to Google Drive!

 While Solid Explorer (my previous article) had infinite theming possibilities, Taskito offers a limited set but, boy! these themes are honestly beautiful! (special mentions – the names too!).
 Have a look at some specimens below: